ankranidiotis/cppso/README.md

 | Test 4 |(0, 4535) | (0, 4535) | (0, 4535) |  (0, 4535)|
 | Test 5| (0, 2)| (0, 2)|(0, 2)| (0, 2)|

 This means that CP-PSO algorithm is working properly and efficiently.

 ## Experimental Results
-The objectives derived after executing CP-PSO algorithm on ITC2021 instances are shown below:
+The objectives derived by executing CP-PSO algorithm on [ITC2021 problem instances](https://robinxval.ugent.be/ITC2021/instances.php) are shown below.
+All results have been verified by [ITC2021 Solution Validator](https://robinxval.ugent.be/ITC2021/validator.php).

 | Instance | Best LB | Best UB | Best known ITC2021 solution | Dimitsas et al. (2022) objective | Rosati et al. (2022) objective|CP-PSO objective |
 |:----------:|:---------:|:--------------:|:-----------------:|:-------------------:|:---------------:|:---------------:|